 Weekly deadlines for ACTs and WRAPs really put the pressure on me.
 When there were weeks when the news around the area was slow, I struggled and really went hunting for things or looked for updates on a previous story of great importance.
 The other issue was people not wanting to talk or refusing to comment over the phone.
 Hospital employees and police stations were some places where comments and sound bites were hard to come by.
 That was another difficult issue, because when a big story broke, especially an accident or fire, sometimes police or other emergency authorities could not comment on the situation or victims involved.
-It was a struggle to call them sometimes repeatedly in a newscast, but when you need information it became a necessary component when I was in the newsroom.
+It was a struggle to

 Things eventually got easier.
 I began preparing earlier and more often before my newscasts.
 I even made breakthroughs with the emergency agencies, which began to realize my persistence and would disclose information once it became available.
 My stories became stronger as the semester progressed, through hard work within class and having my peers along with Prof. Weaver read and revise each of my stories.
 The red marks on my stories decreased and I became more confident when seeking out stories.
 Borough stories became more vital to campus and the borough itself, such as the construction on Maple St. and the eventual elimination of some parking along that same street.
 I made sure my bites were concise, but to the point, and involved the most important people tied to that story.